 It’s home to the most delicious food I’ve ever eaten, and is surprisingly budget-friendly.
 And best of all, you can get off the beaten path with minimal knowledge of Japanese!

 Heads up: This is a comprehensive Tokyo itinerary!
 I suggest pinning it now so you can refer back later.

 This post contains affiliate links.
 For more information, click here.

 Cash is still king in Japan, and Tokyo is no exception.
-Although more places are adding card readers–especially with the expected travel to Tokyo for the 2020 Olympics–you’ll find plenty of restaurants and shops that only take yen.
+Despite the country’s modernization overhaul for the 2020 Olympics, you’ll find plenty of restaurants and shops that only take yen.

 Definitely bring a coin purse with you, as the yen coins go all the way up to 500 before paper money kicks in.

 Also, not all ATMs in Japan work with foreign cards.
 Keep an eye out for green 7-Bank (owend by 7-Eleven) and Japan Post Office ATMs.
 These work with most international, chip-enabled cards.
 You’ll find them in Japan’s major airports, convenience stores, and post offices.